Google Translate Disclaimer

 Highlights

-• In March 2025, the value of Saskatchewan's total mineral sales were $938 million, an increase of 6.2% compared to March 2024.
-During this period salt sales increased by 9.3%, potash sales decreased by 7.2%, uranium sales increased by 82.6% and other minerals sales increased by 25.5%.
+• In January 2026, the value of Saskatchewan's total mineral sales were $1.2 billion, an increase of 0.1% compared to January 2025.
+During this period salt sales decreased by 35.8%, potash sales increased by 10.4%, uranium sales decreased by 5.5% and other minerals sales decreased by 95.7%.

 Source: Ministry of Energy and Resources.
 (Other minerals includes bentonite, coal, gold, copper, zinc, silver and sodium sulphate.)